ISAITB/docs-tdl/source/handlers/index.rst

     </data>

 .. note::
-    **Importing the template as a binary variable:** When using the ``TemplateProcessor`` it is important to import the template as a ``binary`` variable.
+    **Importing the template as a non-binary variable:** When using the ``TemplateProcessor`` it is important to import the template as a ``binary`` variable
+    (or to simply not specify the ``type`` attribute).
+If another type is used for the import you risk triggering the test engine's
-    Otherwise, referencing the template file will automatically trigger the Test Bed's :ref:`built-in template processing <test-case-expressions-template-files>` that is not Freemarker-based.
+    :ref:`built-in template processing <test-case-expressions-template-files>` that is not Freemarker-based.

 Notice here how the template defines FreeMarker constructs (a list iteration) to go over the items of a collection named "listValues".
 This was passed in the
 "parameters" ``map`` when calling the :ref:`process step<tdl-step-process>`.
-When executed, and considering the example's input, this step will produce data as follows:
+When executed, and considering our example, this step will produce data as follows:

 .. code-block:: xml